loda-lang/loda-programs/programs/oeis/list3.md

 * [A312140](http://oeis.org/A312140) ([L26 program](312/A312140.asm)): Coordination sequence Gal.4.41.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312143](http://oeis.org/A312143) ([L23 program](312/A312143.asm)): Coordination sequence Gal.5.55.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312183](http://oeis.org/A312183) ([L32 program](312/A312183.asm)): Coordination sequence Gal.4.42.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312289](http://oeis.org/A312289) ([L79 program](312/A312289.asm)): Coordination sequence Gal.6.527.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312472](http://oeis.org/A312472) ([L17 program](312/A312472.asm)): Coordination sequence Gal.6.149.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312475](http://oeis.org/A312475) ([L15 program](312/A312475.asm)): Coordination sequence Gal.3.16.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312484](http://oeis.org/A312484) ([L19 program](312/A312484.asm)): Coordination sequence Gal.5.81.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.